-Factbox: How low can they go?
+FACTBOX: How low can they go?
 Central bank policy easing in 2015

 Jan.
 16 PERU

-Peru's central bank unexpectedly cuts its benchmark interest rate to 3.25 percent from 3.5 percent after the country posts its worst monthly economic expansion since 2009.
+Peru's central bank surprises the market with a cut in its benchmark interest rate to 3.25 percent from 3.5 percent after the country posts its worst monthly economic expansion since 2009.

 Jan.
 20 TURKEY